The Voice of the Philippines season 2: Week 5: Semifinals (February 21 & 22)

-Week 6: Finals (February 28 & March 1)
+Week 6: The Final Showdown (February 28 & March 1)

 As in the previous season, the finale was aired in a two part episode.
 However, deviating from previous Live shows, the "1 sim equals 1 vote" rule was implemented.
 There were four sets of performances per artist in the first round.
 The results of the votes were then revealed on the second episode of the finals, where the final two artists had to perform in a final showdown.
 After the two top artists were revealed, the scores were reset to zero.
 The voting lines were then reopened for the final two, wherein the artist with the highest vote totals was the winner of the competition.
 The finals were held in the Newport Performing Arts Theater, Resorts World Manila, Pasay.